No matter what type of company you are, you should be on the lookout for potential employees that contain essential customer service skills.

 - Tell me about a time at work where you were frustrated, but stay calm and deal with the situation.

 - Tell me about something you have worked on that took longer than expected.
 What were the sticking points and how did you get past them?

 This gives you real-life examples of candidate behavior.
 If they answer well, it’s a good bet they’ll show patience when it matters.
 On the other hand, if a candidate struggles to answer, perhaps they’re not the right fit for you.

 Seeing things from the customer’s perspective is core to customer service success.
-Sadly, understanding and compassion are continually underrated skills.
+Sadly, understanding and compassion are continually undervalued customer service skills.

-Empathetic customer service agents are highly rated.
+Empathetic customer service agents are highly rated though.
 No wonder.
 Putting themselves in the customer’s shoes means issues are better understood.
-Train your staff to really show this side of themselves.
+Hire staff that can really show this side of themselves.

 Encourage them to set the tone for positive interactions by telling customers: